stefaanc/steps/docs/powershell/native-commands-that-write-status-info-to-stderr.md

 ![intro-1.colors.png](./screenshots/intro-1.stderr-no-parentheses.png)

 - The reason is that, although we made the error non-terminating, the `$?` variable still returns `False`, meaning that the command failed.
+Hence it is picked up by the `do_catch_exit` function, which throws a second error - now terminating.
   By encapsulating the command in parentheses, the closing parenthesis behaves like a separate command and sets the `$?` variable to `True`, meaning that this command successfully completed.

 Solutions to the problem are: